vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/Change Enrollment User/README.md

 This is the REST API key that is generated in the AirWatch Console.
 You locate this key at All Settings -> Advanced -> API -> REST, and you will find the key in the API Key field.
 If it is not there you may need override the settings and Enable API Access, which is available at Customer type Organization Groups.

+**csvFile**

+The path and name of the CSV to process.
+If neither this argument nor the serialNum and uName arguments are provided, you will be prompted to select a CSV file.

 **serialNum**

 The serial number of the device to work with.
+Must also provide the uName when using this argument.

 **uName**

 The targeted enrollment user.
+Must also provide the serialNum when using this argument.